-- Where, by virtue of this Regulation, the Commission or the Board exercises tasks or powers, which, according to Directive [] are to be exercised by the national resolution authority of a participating Member State, the Board shall, for the application of this Regulation and Directive [], be considered to be the relevant national resolution authority or, in case of cross-border group resolution, the relevant group national resolution authority. - 2. [deleted] - 3.
-Subject to the provisions of this Regulation, the national resolution authorities of the participating Member State shall act on the basis of and in conformity with the relevant provisions of national law, as harmonized by Directive [].
+- 1. Where, by virtue of this Regulation, the Commission or the Board exercises tasks or powers, which, according to Directive [ ] are to be exercised by the national resolution authority[...], the Board shall, for the application of this Regulation and Directive [], be considered to be the relevant national resolution authority or, in case of cross-border group resolution, the relevant group national resolution authority. - 2. [deleted] - 3.
+Subject to the provisions of this Regulation, the national resolution authorities [...]shall act on the basis of and in conformity with the relevant provisions of national law, as harmonized by Directive [].